-fundamental to the future of your organisation?
-Has the board ensured that the correct people are taking responsibility for the different Has the board ensured that the correct people are taking responsibility for the different Has everyone, and most specifically the board, accepted Does your strategy include asking for gifts? the correct people are taking responsibility for the different aspects of the financing and for the different aspects of the financing and for the most suitable for the different aspects of the financing and for the most suitable - on technology as part of your aspects of the financing and only applying for the most suitable the correct people are taking Does your strategy include grants? aspects of the financing and only applying for the most suitable Can you clearly articulate a Does your strategy include contracts with the state? compelling case for supporting contracts with the state?
-Have your undertaken an honest and thorough review of your current resource profile?
-Does your strategy include contracts with the private sector Does your strategy include and thorough review of your contracts with the private sector?
-Do you have good financial Do you have good financial - Do you require loan finance to realise your earned income plans?
+Has everyone, and most specifically the board, accepted Does your strategy include asking for gifts? that sustainable funding is fundamental to the future of your organisation?
+Have you included maximising on technology as part of your Has the board ensured that the correct people are taking responsibility for the different aspects of the financing and funding functions?
+Can you clearly articulate a strategy?
+Does your strategy include grants?
+Are you confident that you are only applying for the most suitable grants?
+Does your strategy include compelling case for supporting your organisation?
+Have your undertaken an honest contracts with the state?
+Does your strategy include and thorough review of your current resource profile? contracts with the private sector?
+Does your strategy include earning income?
+Do you have good financial management systems in place?
+Do you require loan finance to realise your earned income plans?
 Can you contain expenditure in any other ways than you do presently?
-Do you understand the different parts of the income spectrum?
-Specifically, have you considered Have you developed a realistic Specifically, have you considered all the legal implications, including tax?
+Do you understand the different Have you undertaken a risk analysis for all aspects of your strategy? parts of the income spectrum?
+Have you developed a realistic income generation strategy?
+Specifically, have you considered all the legal implications, including tax?
 Have you thought carefully about the relationships you will need to build to ensure success?
-Are you feeling invigorated and ready to go? the relationships you will need to Are you feeling invigorated and
+Are you feeling invigorated and ready to go?